 Since there are numerous ways to connect all your different online systems it can be hard to pick a workflow that makes sense to your customers.
 You might have a web page with both content, catalogs and perhaps some calculators and configurator applications.
 On top of that, you might be considering an e-commerce platform or a customer portal.
+You also need to consider that each industry has it’s own patterns and rules of thumb that you need to take into consideration when you design the customer experience and the buyer journey.

 Strategy A – Configurator + Checkout Form